awgraves/homelab-chronicles/content/ch-5-reverse-proxy.md

 I type in `homelab.lan` on my laptop's web browser...

-And am greeted with a security warning. 👀
+...and am greeted with a security warning. 👀

 ![brave browser warning](/reverse-proxy/brave-warning.png)